-A growing body of recent work has also introduced indefinite causal order into quantum thermodynamics, exploring coherent quantum control over the order of application of quantum channels~\cite{Ebler2018, Abbott2020, Guha2020, Ban2021, Vedral2020, Simonov2022}, with claims they offer advantages in engine/cycle performances, ergotropy, etc.

-However, certain scenarios arise, for instance where quantum theory, thermodynamics, and relativity intersect, which hint that a yet greater understanding of the quantum aspects of temperature and thermalisation processes is called for, and which are not addressed by any approaches considered thus far.

-For example, seminal works of Tolman and Ehrenfest~\cite{Tolman1930, TolmanEhrenfest1930} showed that the locally-measured temperature within a gas in thermal equilibrium in a gravitational field actually varies with position.
-This effect is attributed to the gravitational redshift, or time dilation, where the part of the gas closest to the gravitational source experiences the greater time dilation.
-This raises the question of how a quantum system can thermalise with a bath which has a spatially-varying temperature.
-Because a quantum system cannot be infinitely well-localised, quantum theory and general relativity together imply that fundamentally any such system used as a thermometer will be coherently spread over baths with different local temperatures.
-How thermalisation manifests and whether full thermalisation can be achieved in such scenarios are currently open questions.
+In quantum thermometry, interferometry~\cite{Stace2010}---or some initial quantum coherence of a single-qubit probe~\cite{Jevtic2015}---appears to improve probe sensitivity.
+But can temperature itself exhibit quantum characteristics such as superposition or quantum coherence?
+It is natural to consider whether a situation exists where a quantum system could be delocalised and thus interact with baths of different temperatures.
+Alternately, one could imagine a superposition of states which are each associated with a different temperature.